hutnerr/pylmpis/README.md

   - `abilities` - Gets the ability max order of a champion.
   - `counters` - Get the counters of a champion.
 - Apex Legends Commands
   - `squad` - Randomly selects legends for players.
-Can set how many.
+Can set how players.
   - `map` - Shows the current map rotation.
-  - `olympus` - Shows the current map rotation of only the map Olympus (it is the best one).
+  - `olympus` - Shows the current map rotation of only the map Olympus (the best one).
 - Counterstrike Commands
   - `cs` - Displays various tutorials.
-Including, grenade lineups, boosts, etc. (not all map tutorials complete)
+Including, grenade lineups, boosts, etc. (not all map tutorials are complete)
 - Voice Commands
   - `play` - Plays a song from the bot's library.
   - `outro` - Plays the outro song and then disconnects all the users.